 You may already have travel insurance without knowing.
 Many bank accounts that charge a monthly fee are likely to have extra benefits such as travel insurance so if you pay for yours you may already be covered.
 If you think you got insurance as a sweetener with your bank account, check the terms to see if it is appropriate for you.

-The main bank account that offers travel insurance is the free Nationwide FlexAccount (which is fee-free but includes travel cover).
+The main bank account that offers travel insurance is the free Nationwide FlexAccount (which is fee-free but includes travel cover) but you need to be quick as Nationwide is axing the perk for new customers as of 15 December (see our news story for more).
 For more info on that, and other accounts that may offer travel insurance, see our Best Premier Current Accounts guide.

 If your conditions aren't severe, eg, you've got mild asthma, you will probably be covered without paying anything however, if your conditions are severe, you may have to pay an additional fee or you may be declined cover entirely, but always check as insurers have different rules.
 As Mari, aged 70, found...